-- •:local (default): Normalize the weights locally at each location (w,h), across the channels.
+- •: local (default): Normalize the weights locally at each location (w,h), across the channels.

 - •: global: Normalize the weights globally.

 - •: no: Do not normalize the weights.

 The weights normalization are done in a way that you get the same objective function when specifying equal weights for each class as when you do not specify any weights.
-In other words, the total sum of the class SoftlabelSoftmaxLossLayer
+In other words, the total sum of the weights are scaled to be equal to weights x height x channels.
+If you specify : no, it is your responsibility to properly normalize the weights.